 In equation 25 a tunable parameter ε is used.
 This is an empirically set value which is used to scale the contribution of the log-likelihood ratio to the SVM score.
-The log-likelihood ratio is known to be the most discriminatory of the dimensions of the score-space.
-It is the single feature used for standard HMM-based speech recognition.
+The log-likelihood ratio is the most discriminatory of the dimensions of the score-space.
 However using a maximally non-committal metric, \mathbf{G} , all dimensions are treated equally.
 Thus ε is used to reflect the additional usefulness of the log-likelihood ratio.
 As $\epsilon \to \infty$ the performance of the system will tend to the HMM performance.
-In equation 25 ε is applied to a normalised log-likelihood ratio where the square-root of the first term of the metric \mathbf{G} , g{11} , is used as the normalisation term.
+In equation 25 ε is applied to a normalised log-likelihood ratio where the square-root of first term of the metric \mathbf{G} is used as the normalisation term.
 Though there was little difference in performance between the normalised and un-normalised versions, it was felt to generalise better between tasks and different noise conditions.
-For the initial experiments in this work $\epsilon = 2$ was used, this is the value used for the SPR experiments described in (Gales and Longworth, 2008).
+For the initial experiments in this work $\epsilon = 2$ was used, this is the value used for the SPR experiments described in [16].

 The routine above is known to be suboptimal in a number of ways.
 A simple scheme is used to combine classifier outputs.
-More complex versions of binary classifier combination, or multi-class SVM may be used, for example (Gales et al., 2009; Wu et al., 2004).
+More complex versions of binary classifier combination, or multi-class SVM may be used, for example [26].
 The alignment associated with each word-segment is not updated if the hypothesis sequence changes.
 It is possible to repeat the alignment if the hypothesis changes.
 However in initial experiments this gave no change in performance.
 The computational load associated with this scheme increases approximately linearly with the number of word pairs.
-However as the vocabulary size V increases the computational cost will increase at $\mathcal{O}(V^2)$.
+However the number of confusable pairs increases roughly as the square of the vocabulary.
 Thus the scheme is currently only suited for small vocabulary tasks, such as digit string recognition.
-It is possible to use acoustic code-breaking to apply these approaches to larger tasks, but this is not investigated in this work.
-Furthermore it is possible to use the features associated with the generative kernels with other forms of classifier, for example multi-layer perceptrons.
-Again this is a possible future direction.